Breaking an executable file

 Machine: AArch64

-ENOEXEC, on a file that satisfies everything we listed. e_machine is part of the ABI: the rules for how code and the processor fit together - instruction encoding, registers, how a syscall is made, etc.. x86-64 instructions mean nothing to an ARM core, so the kernel checks the architecture first, before it maps anything.
-If the CPU cannot run the code, nothing else matters.
+readelf reads it without any issues: a valid 64-bit executable with four LOAD segments.
+We have a valid entry point too.
+But when I try to run it, ENOEXEC again. e_machine is part of the ABI: rules for how code and the processor work together - instruction encoding, registers, how a syscall is made, etc. This also means x86-64 instrumention are not valid to an ARM core, for obvious reasons.
+So the kernel checks the architecture first, before it maps anything.
+If the CPU cannot run the code, everything else is irrelevante.